jhbyeon/jhbyeon.github.io/_pages/about.md

   - /about.html
 ---

 Hello, this is Ji Hyun's personal website.

-I am a doctoral student in public administration and policy at Rockefeller College of Public Affairs and Policy, State University of New York at Albany.
-My research concentration is in public management with particular interest in performance management.
-Topics of interests include performance management and interorganizational relations.
-Feel free to reach me via email on the left sidebar.
+I am a doctoral student in public administration and policy at Rockefeller College of Public Affairs and Policy, SUNY at Albany.
+My concentration is public management.
+My research interests include:
+* Performance management
+* Interorganizational relations

+You can reach me via email.